FSoft-AI4Code/TheVault/README.md

 </details>

 ### Splitting trainset into multiple subsets
-For convenience when experimenting, we continue split training dataset into 3 smaller subsets:
+Given the substantial size of our dataset, we found it beneficial to further divide the training set into two smaller subsets for ease of experimentation:

-- Small set (contains 5%)
+- A small training set, which contains 5% of the total data.
-- Medium set (contains 20%)
+- A medium training set, comprising 20% of the full dataset.
-- Full set (contains 100%)
+- (And) the full training set.

 <details>
     <summary>Function set:</summary>